In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 - Afterwards, ask them to describe the way the music makes them feel.

-10: Group mindfulness exercise for kids
+10: Group mindfulness meditation exercise for kids

-This final exercise is simple but powerful.
+This final activity is simple but powerful.

 I’ve personally been helping parents to teach meditation to children for years.
 Not only does it help both parents, teachers and kids to relax and focus, but it creates a strong, supportive group that in itself is immensely beneficial.